A Practical Guide to Freshdesk Data Residency in 2026

 How third-party apps affect data residency

-Feature limitations with data residency
+Feature considerations with data residency

-The challenge of changing your data location
+Planning for your data location

-The challenge of using AI with Freshdesk data residency
+Using AI while maintaining Freshdesk data residency

 Imagine this scenario: